 - Utilizing the Testing Strategies Based on Requirements: The requirements-based testing starts at the very early phase of the software development, as correcting the issues/errors is easier and the chances of occurrence of bugs have its root at this phase.
 This ensures by validating whether the requirements are complete, consistent, and logically connected.
 After the validation test cases are developed to ensure that the test cases fulfil all the requirements.

 This approach improves the quality of the requirements.
 This strategy integrates the testing throughout the life cycle of the software development process.

 - Reporting the Right Information: Generating a report after the testing phase is simple enough but presenting the right information at the right time can be trickier than it seems for some reason.
 Proper test management involves the complete sharing of all relevant data such as goals and status, in the right format, at the right time, to the right persons, for a project to be successful.

 - Test Automation: Most tasks involved with test management can be extremely time-consuming.
 Test automation can help teams save time by automating tasks.

 - Tests that need to be executed across different applications and builds

 - Tests where some significant amount of time is spent in setting up

-- Requirement and Defect Management: An efficient test management process must integrate with defect management, requirement management.
+- Requirement and Defect Management: An efficient test management process must integrate with defect management and requirement management.
 Before the majority of the testing effort starts, requirement management must be completed, as the results can greatly affect the entire test management process.
-Without complete requirement management, it is impossible to achieve higher quality tests.
+Without complete requirement management, it is impossible to achieve higher-quality tests.
 Defect management is usually done to provide information to improve the development process.
 And it is a systematic process to identify and fix bugs.
 Defects will then follow a well-defined process flow over time.
 Many defects can be related to each other that can be managed carefully among the test and development team members.